 - Recreation, and

-Created mainly for remote workers who like to live as nomads, the brand provides its members with the infrastructure to seamlessly travel while working abroad.
+Created mainly for remote workers living nomadically, the brand provides its members with the infrastructure to travel while working abroad seamlessly.
 Founded in 2015, Selina’s headquarters are located in Panama City, Panama.

-The company is mostly targeted towards Digital Nomads –as they like to call them –, which are remote workers who aren’t tied to any location or schedule other than deadlines.
+The company is mostly targeted to digital nomads, and remote workers who aren’t tied to any single location.
 This means they are free to work from wherever they want and at their own pace, allowing them to spend more time travelling, practicing their hobbies, and learning than other people.

 The CoLive subscription allows you to book accommodation for a minimum of 30 days and otherwise as long as you need.
 This subscription allows you to have a beautiful place to stay, plus any other on-site benefit that fits your subscription—all of this starting at around $400 a month.